Thanks for being curious.

 I have played with many different musicians and bands over the years, and to name drop, here is a list of a few: Jabberwocky, The Joyce Gang, Hawkwind, Baka Beyond, Paul Robertson, Andy Letcher, and Kizmet.

-Chris played didge to Eric Clapton and some of England’s finest sports personalities at an Ashes themed charity event at the Grosvenor Hotel, London, during May 2009.
-Chris opened the evening by playing to an all star audience over 1200 strong at the Bunbury Bashes, in the Great Hall at the Grosvenor Hotel, Park Lane.
+I played didge to Eric Clapton and some of England’s finest sports personalities at an Ashes themed charity event at the Grosvenor Hotel, London, during May 2009.
+It was quite nerve racking!
+I opened the evening by playing to an all star audience over 1200 strong at the Bunbury Bashes, in the Great Hall at the Grosvenor Hotel, Park Lane.
 I even managed to get one of my didgeridoos signed by the great guitarist.

 The another side to my livelihood is quite symbiotic with didgeridoo playing.
 I am also a self-employed bushcraft, didgeridoo, environmental art, nature awareness, outdoor play and storyteller.
 I started trading as wholeland – creative outdoor learning & training based in nature during 2001 and now run workshops in schools, train teachers, run foraging courses and bushcraft and outdoor play campsTo me, Didgeridoo playing is about getting in contact with the breath and the spirit of the place.
 My nature connection work is about reminding people we are part of nature.